PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 Data Subsets

-Training = textbook (learns patterns) · Validation = practice quiz (prevents overfitting during dev) · Testing = final exam (never seen before, robust evaluation)
+Training = textbook (learns patterns) ยท Validation = practice quiz (prevents overfitting during dev) ยท Testing = the final exam the model has never seen (robust evaluation of the final model)

 Model Maintenance

-Accuracy deterioration → champion/challenger testing first (diagnostic + solution-oriented).
+Accuracy deterioration โ†’ champion/challenger testing is the best first step - deploying an alternative model alongside the current one to compare performance in a controlled environment.
+This is both diagnostic and solution-oriented.
 Retraining addresses data drift, concept drift, hyperparameter tuning.
 Retraining does NOT fix interpretability - that requires architecture changes.

 Documentation Purpose by Phase

-Development = preserves design decisions · Post-testing = verifiable audit trail · Post-deployment = captures current state · Post-incident = demonstrates due diligence
+Development = preserves design decisions ยท Post-testing = verifiable audit trail ยท Post-deployment = captures current state ยท Post-incident = demonstrates due diligence.
+The common thread is verifiability and traceability.

 D6